 In this article, we will observe everything you need to know about WILD, including:

-- How WILD technique works?
+- How the WILD technique works?

-- Preparation & A step-by-step guide for Wake-Initiated Lucid Dreams
+- Preparation & a step-by-step guide for Wake-Initiated Lucid Dreams

 - A common WILD side effect: Sleep paralysis